New Orleans Wedding Budget

 - Parent Gifts – $214 (Frames, personalized handkerchiefs, and cuff links)

 I was happy with what I gifted my bridesmaids, and I hope they are able to get some use out of them, but looking back now I half-wish I had kept it to one or two gifts and added in a gift card.
 It likely could have come out cheaper and been more appreciated.
 But as it is, I’ve seen the girls using their tote bags or wearing their necklaces, so I’m happy enough with the route I took.
-Just some thoughts from the other side if you’re stuck on presents—simple might be better!
+Just some thoughts from the other side if you’re stuck on presents—simple might be better (and easier on your wedding budget)!
 I also really liked being able to treat the girls to nails and brunch as a “thank you,” especially since several of them traveled from out of town to be there!

 Music – $5,750